William H.G. Norman

 - Following a hard-fought trial, obtained an award valued at more than $30 million for clients who had sued for partnership dissolution and breaches of fiduciary duty.
 Extensive cross-claims against our clients for their alleged breaches of fiduciary duty were defeated, and almost $900,000 in attorney's fees and costs were awarded to them as prevailing parties.
 Some of the interesting issues at trial included whether partners' fiduciary duties to each other are modified after a Notice of Dissolution but before final wind-up, so as to permit solicitations of partnership employees and clients or to permit the forming of a competing business during the dissolution process (2012).

-- Successful defense of a month-long jury trial (opposing party has now appealed) in which a key issue was whether a buyer of commercial real estate property may sue his real estate broker if he himself was a licensed broker charged with due diligence responsibility (2010).
+- Successful defense of a month-long jury trial in which a key issue was whether a buyer of commercial real estate property may sue his real estate broker if he himself was a licensed broker charged with due diligence responsibility (2010).